luke-jordan/pluto-alpha/functions/user-messaging-api/README.md

 First it asserts whether all required properties are present in the instruction object.
 If so, then condtional required properties are asserted.
 These are properties that are only required under certain condtions.
 For example, if the message instruction has a recurring presentation then a recurrance instruction is required to describe how frequently the notification should recur.
-The object properties recieved by this function are described below:
+The object properties received by this function are described below:

 **Kind**: global function